 – Metal steam barrels: These curling irons are the least-expensive and will theoretically do the most damage because the hot metal removes moisture from hair; that’s why they release steam, to replace the moisture and help curls stay firm.
 Many also believe they release positive ions which damage hair.
 However, these irons are sometimes the only types that work for very thin hair that resists curling.

 – Chrome and gold barrels: Slightly more expensive than metal curling irons, these are also more likely to damage hair.
 Chrome has hot spots (and supposedly releases positive ions); gold is a better choice because it heats more evenly but still doesn’t provide the best results.
 Neither is effective for frizzy hair, and the Teflon coating on some of these irons can wear off to reveal very hot spots.

 – Ceramic and tourmaline barrels: These are the two most-popular higher-end choices.
 Their barrel temperatures remain constant to minimize damage and provide better results, they help keep hair shiny and smooth, and they allegedly release negative ions that fight frizz.
 Look for solid or ceramic/titanium blends without a Teflon coating.

-– Titanium barrels: You’ll get advantages and results similar to tourmaline with a titanium barrel, which produces the most even heat.
+– Titanium barrels: You’ll get advantages and results similar to tourmaline with a titanium barrel, which produces the evenest heat.
 It’s the best choice for coarse and thick hair that is difficult to manage and won’t retain heat easily.
 Again, avoid models with Teflon coatings.

 Curling Iron Sizes